 - Statutory sick pay

-- Maternity pay
+- Maternity allowance

 - State pension

-When you are self-employed you need to pay two types of national insurance:
+When you are self-employed you need to pay two types of National Insurance:

 - Class 2 National Insurance